Harmful Industry Practices

 Publishers regularly make deals with console companies to not release an individual title to their competitor's systems.
 Restricting games to their system in this way forces consumers to purchase the system to gain access to the title.
 The different libraries of each console is the primary differentation factor, but due to system similarities, especially between Microsoft and Sony's offerings in the previous 2 generations, multi-system releases have become relatively cost-effective.
 Employing contractually restricted exclusivity allows the console companies to create artifical value for their system at the expense of the consumer.
 It is also hurts the games ability to be played both in the present and in the long-term, especially considering the general trend against backwards compatability.

-Limited Backwards Compatibility
+Limited Backwards Compatibality

 Centralized Multiplayer Servers